christophervoigt/blog/src/content/blog/hi-there.md

 If you have any further questions, feel free to reach out to me on [Twitter](https://twitter.com/chlorophyllkid) or [Mastodon](https://indieweb.social/@christophervoigt).
 You can also subscribe to my [RSS feed](/rss.xml).
 Or you can follow me on [Github](https://github.com/chlorophyllkid) or [CodePen](https://codepen.io/chlorophyllkid/).

-Until then, have a good one!
+Until then, have a good one! 👋

-Chris